Epistle to the Romans 4 – Abraham's faith

 Who will be justified?

 So Paul testifies that God justifies the sinful and wicked and not the sinless and pious.
-This was the great discovery of the reformer Martin Luther when he was studying the Letter to the Romans.
+This was the great discovery of the reformer Martin Luther when he was studying the Epistle to the Romans.
 Unfortunately, the pattern of self-righteousness clings to people so tightly that even today we do not want to believe according to the Bible but make our own ways of salvation.
 According to some people we must first repent, get rid of sins, some call for adult baptism, some speaking in tongues, etc. But the Bible requires only one thing: that we believe in Christ (1 John 5:9-12).

 People are pleased and attracted by the idea that in some way they could take part in salvation – there are various possible ways for us to commit ourselves to faith.
 But acknowledging that salvation is God's work alone is difficult for us to accept.
 If we cannot trust ourselves, all that remains is that the Holy Spirit does his work in us, and we are saved – as the reformer Martin Luther taught – by faith alone, by grace alone, through Christ alone.
 Jesus taught that salvation is impossible for man, but possible for God (Matt.
 19:23-26).
 It has been said that the greatest miracle in the world is that a sinner is saved.